manuGil/online-core/docs/source/systems-model.rst

 .. attention::
    **Question.**
-   One of the items [ElEMENTS?] of CA models is the *state variable*.
+   One of the items of CA models is the *state variable*.

-   +  Do you think this model [WHICH MODEL, THE ONE IN THE LATTICE?] has a state variable?
+   +  Do you think this model [the lattice one] has a state variable?
-   +  Do you think this model [WHICH?] will ever reach a *steady state*, where the output does no longer change?
+   +  Do you think this model [the lattic model] will ever reach a *steady state*, where the output does no longer change?

 Now that you have gained some understanding of how a CA model works, it is time to experiment with a CA model in NetLogo.